SO9010/Elephant-Editor/README.md

 - [ ] Draw tool
 - [ ] Export canvas (bitmap)
 - [ ] Open photo (bitmap)
+- [ ] Fix canvas movement

 #### Compiling details

     All you need to do is go into the build dir and then type make then to run it do "./pix".

+#### Current ways to work

+* Press "ctrl p" to add more cells evenly to every side
+* Press "ctrl m" to remove cells evenly to every side untill only 1 or 4 is left
+* Press down the scroll button to move the canvas
+* Scroll to zoom in/out